Deadman's Bridge to Lowburn Bridge

 |

 This month the crew finished spreading over 1,200 cubic metres of mulch over the site which was a huge job!
-Due to the layout out of the site, much of it had to be carried up the hill so a huge thanks to their hard mahi.
+Due to the layout of the site, much of it had to be carried up the hill so a huge thanks to their hard mahi.

 Once the mulch was done, the crew commenced clearing lupins along the shoreline to improve access.
 The skilled crew are making great progress and the shoreline is looking heaps better.
 Corrections are also helping us this month to clear the weeds and site maintenance.
 Also this month.
-TToT crew helped weeds the Cromwell Primary Site from May to help supress grass that can compete with the saplings.
+TToT crew helped weed the Cromwell Primary Site from May to help suppress grass that can compete with the saplings.
 The plants have adapted well over winter and thriving! |

 October 2022